For the Glory: Development

 For the Glory was created by Crystal Empire Games, a development studio created in June 2008 after the announcement of the Europa Engine Licensing Program by Paradox Interactive.
 Many Crystal Empire Games team members were active in the Paradox Interactive community for years, contributing mods and tools dedicated to the company's games.
 As a result, For the Glory is modification friendly.

 For the Glory features thousands of new events, both random and historical, the majority of which are country-specific.
 This is the result of years of intense research, design and post-playtest development from the collegial "AGCEEP" (Alternative Grand Campaign - Event Exchange Program) modification team from the Europa Universalis II fora.
 The interface, graphics, and tool tips were changed when compared to its Europa Universalis II starting point.
 The number of resolutions supported was increased as well.
 A number of new For the Glory features now impact performance in battle, including terrain and weather.
 These elements now also impact losses from attrition.
 Weather still affects naval attrition, but the player's fleets now automatically sail to the nearest friendly port when in danger of sinking.
 The AI now concentrates its forces, making combat against nonplayer nations more difficult.

-As of the January 2023 beta of the final 1.3 patch, the game features over 380 playable nations, various new cultures and religions, and many additional gameplay and UI improvements.
+As of the 1.3 patch, the game features over 400 playable nations, various new cultures and religions, an expanded dynamic Rebels system, a new Decisions system, a new Holy Roman Empire window, and many additional gameplay and UI improvements.

-In addition to a revamped version of the original Grand Campaign, For the Glory now includes the following playable scenarios:
+In addition to a revamped version of the original Grand Campaign (and an optional 'Vinlandsaga' setting), For the Glory now includes the following playable scenarios: